How research trends in Artificial Intelligence are like?

 - The rise – from 2010 to 2015

 - The flat- from 2015 to 2018 (why flat?)

-Pattern recognition, predictive analysis, utilizing neural network are top three sub parts of Machine Learning based AI systems that received maximum attention of researchers.
+Pattern recognition, predictive analysis, utilizing neural networks are the top three sub-parts of Machine Learning based AI systems that received maximum attention of researchers.
 A total of 67,282 patents are filed in the Machine Learning based AI systems.

 An overview of patent filing trends and top players are as follows: